HOME

 Workshop on Model and Measurement of Meaning (M3)

-Computational Modeling of Verb Acquisition: From a Monolingual to a Bilingual Study.
+Computational Modeling of Verb Acquisition, from a Monolingual to a Bilingual Study

 Graph Representation of Synonymy and Translation Resources for Crosslinguistic Modelisation of Meaning